 Pattern size: 36w X 49h stitches, 7 colors

 Last rune made a great milestone: half of all Elder Futark runes were completed into cross stitch patterns.
-So, for now. you can find patterns Fehu, Thurisaz, Kenaz, Gebo, Hagalaz, Nauthiz, Isa, Perthro, Algiz, Tiwaz, Laguz and Othala.
-And today I’m starting the second half, and I make a pinky promise to you to complete the whole series before this autumn.
+So, for now. you can find patterns Fehu, Thurisaz, Kenaz, Gebo, Hagalaz, Nauthiz, Isa, Perthro, Algiz, Tiwaz, Laguz and Othala here in our store!
+And today I’m starting the second half, and I make a pinky promise to you to complete the whole series soon.
 It is going to be a great quest!
 And, speaking of quests, today’s pick is

 Raidho is one of the runes that all readers agree on: it’s primary meaning is the journey, and that may mean both physical travels (that makes Raidho a traveller’s good luck charm) and metaphorical quests of our lives.
 It is an evolution in motion, a rule to move if we want to change and become a better person.
 It is also a talisman that helps to see your path clearly and not get distracted by obstacles.